 About Us: Who We Are

 There are two types of Irish social dances, set and ceili (pronounced kay-lee) with both accompanied by music.
-Patterned formations created by either couples or individuals follow movements which characterize a particular type of dance.
-Originating in Ireland as a means of socializing at parties or ceilis, they often resemble square or contra dancing.
+Patterned formations created by couples or individuals follow movements which characterize a particular type of dance.
+Originating in Ireland as a means of socializing at parties and ceilis, they often resemble square or contra dancing.

 from the Ring of Kerry Irish Dancers encyclopedia: The difference between ceili dances and set dances is the style in which they are danced, not the music.
 The music (reels, jigs, hornpipes, polkas, slides) is specific to the dance but not to the determination of whether it is a ceili dance or a set dance.